observatorium/observatorium/docs/community/README.md

 # Community

-Hello and welcome to Observatorium community.
-Everyone contribution is very valuable.
+Hello and welcome to the Observatorium community.
+Everyone's contribution is very valuable to us!

 To interact with the Observatorium community use any of the following channels:

 ## Issues, Bugs, Ideas, Questions

-For any asynchronous contributions, please fill [github.com/observatorium/observatorium](https://github.com/observatorium/observatorium) GitHub Issue or start Discussion thread.
+For any asynchronous communication, please fill [github.com/observatorium/observatorium](https://github.com/observatorium/observatorium) GitHub Issue or start Discussion thread.

 Before doing that, make sure to search for any previous relevant conversations.